 The South Carolina Hazard Mitigation Plan describes seven overall goals in its plan but in implementing hazard mitigation the state considers hazards, risk, vulnerability, and capabilities in establishing priorities.31 Flood buyouts (especially severe repetitive loss properties) and other flood mitigation projects, along with structural measures to permanently protect essential infrastructure (or critical lifelines), assume the highest priority for the state's mitigation resources according to the plan.
 At present, the funding resources for state and local mitigation actions include the Hazard Mitigation Grant Program (HMGP), Pre-Disaster Mitigation (PDM), and Flood Mitigation Assistance (FMA), all administered by FEMA.32 These are resources awarded to state agencies, local governments, and local communities to further risk reduction, not directly to individual households.
-The Flood Mitigation Assistance program is specifically designed to reduce or eliminate flood insurance claims under the NFIP program.33 Direct household-level recovery and short-term mitigation resources and deficits were detailed in the previous section.
+The Flood Mitigation Assistance program.33 Direct household-level recovery and short-term mitigation resources and deficits were detailed in the previous section.